Plastic-Free Face Moisturiser: 4 Best UK Brands To Know

 Statistics report that 120 billion units of packaging are produced every year by the global cosmetics industry.
 The majority of which isn’t recyclable or easily recyclable.
 And much of this plastic packaging ends up in landfills and in our oceans, where it’s bad news for the environment.

 Thanks to consumer pressure, many brands have started to reduce the amount of plastic they use in their packaging.
 And when it comes to moisturiser, some pioneering brands have gone completely plastic-free.
-These brands have removed every last bit of plastic packaging, for a truly zero-waste beauty routine.

-Guide To The Best Plastic-Free Moisturiser
+Guide To The Best Plastic-Free Face Moisturiser

-Glass jar of face cream on a peach background with a blue text box that reads guide to the best plastic-free moisturiser
+Glass jar of face cream on a peach background with a blue text box that reads guide to the best plastic-free face moisturiser

 Here are the best zero-waste and plastic-free facial skincare brands out there right now, delivering impressive results without compromising on ethics.
+These all balance effective skincare with lower-impact packaging.
+Iโ€™ve highlighted who each one is best for, along with honest thoughts on how I’ve found using them:

 The Body Shop Vitamin C Glow Boosting Moisturiser

-Best for dull or tired skin
+โญ Best for dull or tired skin

 Jar of the Body Shop vitamin C moisturiser in plastic-free packaging.

-Palm oil-free(uses RSPO palm oil)
+Palm oil-freeโŒ (uses RSPO palm oil)

 Made inPoland